lupyuen/lupyuen.github.io/src/marathon.md

 - Are our toes bruisin' while we're cruisin'?

 - Are we thirsty / hungry / sleepy?
 Too warm or sweaty?
+(Beware of abrasion)

 - Are we breathless?
 Heart pounding too fast?

 - Are we stepping into a puddle?
 Or a poodle?

-TODO

-Walking
-Shake a leg.
-Is anything broken?

-# In Case Of Injury

-TODO: Injury pic

 TODO: Pain diagram

+_Ouch!
+Something hurts!_

+Don't fight the pain!
+Stop and walk.
+Continue running ONLY if we're really OK.
+(Pic above)

 # Cadence - Steps Per Minute